 - Are there exclusions/sub-limits of the cover?
 Some examples are:

 - Intentional Acts Exclusion

 - Terrorism Exclusions or Acts of God.

 - Information maintained and stored by third parties

 - Coverage for investigations and fines

-- What about breaches that may have happened before purchasing coverage, but discovered afterward?
+- What about breaches that may have happened before purchasing coverage, but were discovered afterward?

 - Are there any additional measures that you can put into place which will reduce your premium?

 - What ongoing audit and compliance obligations are required to be met, in order to keep the policy effective?

 - Will your premiums increase if you report a data breach?